wasmCloud/interfaces/httpserver/README.md

 This folder contains
 - Model definition for `wasmcloud:httpserver`
-- Generated documentation (in html)
+- Generated documentation (in HTML)
-- Generated Rust library (in rust)
+- Generated Rust library (in Rust)

 Any Rust actor or capability provider using `wasmcloud:httpserver` should rely upon this library.
 A capability provider implements the trait `HttpServerReceiver`.